View Document Text

 subject to the company’s review and approval.

-The actual fee schedule to be utilized must be disclosed within the Investment
+The actual fee schedule to be utilized will be disclosed within the Investment

 The sample fee schedule that follows is presented only for the purpose of